-As a result, we assume a normal inverse default distribution with a coefficient of variation (ratio between standard deviation and mean default rate) of 59.4%, resulting in a Porfolio Credit Enhancement (PCE) of 23%, that takes into account sovereign risk as well.
+As a result, we assume a normal inverse default distribution with a coefficient of variation (ratio between standard deviation and mean default rate) of 59.4%, resulting in a Porfolio Credit Enhancement (PCE) of 23% for the initial portfolio, that takes into account sovereign risk as well.
+For the replenished portfolio the PCE increases to around 40% for the replenished portfolio, considering the high volatility introduced through the flexibility offered by the replenishment criteria.